nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   **Workaround:** Retry the pairing on the connections that failed one by one after the pairing procedure has finished.

+.. rst-class:: v1-4-0 v1-3-2 v1-3-1 v1-3-0

+NCSDK-6844: Security procedure failure can terminate GATT client request A security procedure terminates the GATT client request that is currently in progress, unless the request was the reason to initiate the security procedure.
+  If a new GATT client request is queued at this time, this might potentially cause a GATT transaction violation and fail as well.

+  **Workaround:** Do not initiate a security procedure in parallel with GATT client requests.

 .. rst-class:: v1-3-0

 NCSDK-5711: High-throughput transmission can deadlock the receive thread